 With lush jungles, beautiful forests, limestone cliffs, and winding rivers, Vietnam is an ideal adventure travel destination.
 Visit the beautiful hills of Sapa Valley, discover laid back towns like Hoi An, or enjoy the bustling city of Ho Chi Minh.
 Depending on where you travel throughout Vietnam, customs and traditions may vary slightly.
 However, making an effort to demonstrate respect and knowledge of the culture will be appreciated everywhere.
 The etiquette and customs of Vietnam is a reflection of the unique culture and lifestyle of the country.
 The people are polite and friendly, and family is very important in Vietnamese culture.
-As an addition to our Know Before You Go series, here are a few Vietnam travel tips.
+As an addition to our Know Before You Go series, here are a few Vietnam tour tips.

 Family is a very important aspect of life in Vietnam, the immediate and extended family.
 They live in large patriarchal joint families, and often times multiple generations live in the same house.
 The father is considered the head of the household and is responsible for much of the decision making.
 Children take care of their aging parents.